Gloucestershire Basket Ball Association

 1. All matches should be officiated by two EBBA qualified referees.
 In exceptional circumstances, the league secretary has the power to waive this rule.
 Wherever possible, a game should take place, and either team may appeal for the game to be replayed, if they believe that the result has been affected.

-3. Teams entering the league without qualified referees must send at least two persons on the first referees course run by the League and shall comply with rule 7b for the beginning of the next season.
+3. Teams entering the league without qualified referees must send at least two persons on the next available referees' course and shall comply with rule 7b for the beginning of the next season.

 4. Any named referee unable to officiate a fixture allocated to him/her must supply a suitable substitute and inform the league secretary.
 The referee originally appointed will still remain responsible for the attendance of the substitute.